SkylineCommunications/dataminer-docs/connector-help/connector_help/LTN Crystal VMA SCTE Monitor.md

 Once the element has been created, the received VMA SCTE events will be added to the **VMA Event Table** on the General page.
 This table will list up to 1000 events, depending on the maximum number of events configured (range: 10 to 1000).

-The received events will be mapped based on the selected **SCTE Mode**.The **SCTE Events** table will contain the mapped events and log these in Elasticsearch for additional processing (PID 8000000).
+The received events will be mapped based on the selected **SCTE Mode**.
+The **SCTE Events** table will contain the mapped events and log these in Elasticsearch for additional processing (PID 8000000).

 The element will listen for HTTP messages of type POST with route /Message.
 A reply will be sent to Crystal VMA.
 On the **Debug** page, you can check a received message and its response.
 Errors in the processing will be reported to Crystal VMA and logged.